Client Success Stories

 The Fields team had the opportunity to help a 64-year-old nurse suffering from Ankylosing Spondylitis and Fibromyalgia after the insurance company cut off her benefits.
 The insurance company argued that the nurse should be able to find a sedentary job using her transferable skills.
 The insurance company relied on an incomplete analysis of the nurse’s ability to find work, and claimed that the nurse should pursue positions that would require considerable training and education.

 The former nurse came to Fields Law to represent her in appealing the discontinuation of her benefits.
-Attorney Kristen Gyolai and the team at Fields Law helped the client through the entire process.
+The team at Fields Law helped the client through the entire process.
 We worked diligently to prove that the former nurse was truly unable to find suitable work.
-Attorney Gyolai prepared an appeal that detailed the mistakes and thoughtlessness of the insurance company’s review of the nurse’s claim.
+The Fields Law Attorney prepared an appeal that detailed the mistakes and thoughtlessness of the insurance company’s review of the nurse’s claim.
 The insurance company had no choice but to reinstate her benefits.

 Benefits Reinstated After Unjust Discontinuation